 Between nurses disconnecting me from machines so I could pee then reconnecting me, a sub-plot was developing on my roommate’s side of the room.
 A woman probably in her 60s or 70s was told she needed to be operated on to live, but that the operation would kill her.
 I laid there as dozens of family members came to pay their respects, followed by a rosary and some quality family time that lasted into the wee hours of the morning.
 Her daughter, who was her primary caretaker, had slept in the room with her during the entire stay.
 I’ll never forget the sight of those two folding chairs sandwiched together in a makeshift bed.
 I started to think of my own daughter back home and wondered if she felt my absence.

 After a couple of days of being held captive, I started to go to some pretty dark places.
 Places where my daughter didn’t miss me and my husband and his family had happily moved on with a freshly baked baby.
 (Hey, I said it was dark.)
 Even while consciously knowing these thoughts were ridiculous, I now had a motherly instinct (and pregnancy hormones) that wouldn’t allow me to see my mother-in-law on video chat holding my child.
 A texted picture of my daughter to confirm her happy baby status likewise hurled me into a spiral of hysterical tears.
 I had never missed somebody so much that I physically hurt.
 For everyone’s sake, I tried to put my daughter out of my mind to get through the rest of my stay, instead filling my head with television.
 I worked on a blog project and stared at the ceiling.
 I slept until I couldn’t sleep anymore.
+I pumped every four hours to keep my milk supply up while my family fed her formula at home.
 Finally, with no more fluid to drain off of me and with a steady blood pressure I was given my discharge orders.

 When I came home from the hospital, family members were expecting a smiling, beaming mom ready to move on with life.
 I instead came home feeling like a war survivor who could barely muster a hello.
 I cradled my daughter while seated on the couch and tried to keep my tears soft so I wouldn’t startle her.
 I tried to thank my in-laws for keeping my baby girl safe, but I couldn’t find the words.
 In the next couple of days of setting new routines and a new life, I tried to put the terror of what happened out of my mind.
 I tried not to lose it whenever I felt myself catching my breath or if a single heartbeat felt a little out of place.
 Finally, I’m now able to sleep when the baby sleeps instead of being afraid of what will happen if I let myself fall asleep.